Are you taking part in one of ONDA’s stewardship trips, or thinking about it? Here are some answers to frequently asked questions.

 What will ONDA provide?

-ONDA will provide expert leadership and tools for the work, work gloves, sunscreen, some group camping equipment such as a shade tent, tables for cooking, wash bins for kitchen cleanup, a privy, potable water, morning coffee and light snacks.
+ONDA will provide expert leadership and tools for the work, work gloves, sunscreen, some group camping equipment such as a shade tent, a privy, potable water, morning coffee and light snacks.

 How do volunteers get to the project site?

 Each volunteer is responsible for getting to and from the project site.
 ONDA will offer to connect groups of people who can self-organize carpooling.
 Some trips require high clearance and/or 4×4 capable vehicles to reach the project site.
 The project leader will communicate these details in the pre-trip email sent three weeks before each trip.